Learn to Hunt

 Contact Information by County

 A slender, coarse-scaled sucker with a bright red tail fin.
 Its head is shorter than other redhorse, its dorsal fin is strongly curved inward, with 12-13 or sometimes 14 soft rays.
 The upper lip often has a "pea-shaped" swelling in the middle.
 The rear margin of the lower lip is nearly straight with the lip folds divided into prominent papillae.
 The pharyngeal teeth are thin, comb-like with about 53 per arch.
 The lateral line is complete with 41 to 45 scales.
 Scale count around the caudal peduncle is 12.

-Widely distributed throughout Iowa, but is more abundant in streams in the northern and eastern regions of the state.
+Widely distributed throughout Iowa, but is more abundant in streams in the northern and eastern Iowa.

 Abundant in the Mississippi River, common in the interior rivers and uncommon to rare in the natural lakes and the Missouri River drainage.